What is the multiple response question in DigiExam?

 The examples below are based on the question in Figure 2.

-Example 1: Student 1 selects Canberra, New Delhi and Copenhagen and is awarded 3 points
+- Example 1: Student 1 selects Stockholm, London and Copenhagen = 3 points

-Example 2: Student 2 selects Canberra and is awarded 1 point
+- Example 2: Student 2 selects Stockholm = 1 point

-Example 3: Student 3 selects Canberra and New Delhi and is awarded 2 points
+- Example 3: Student 3 selects Stockholm and London = 2 points

-Example 5: Student 5 selects all options and is awarded 0 points
+- Example 5: Student 5 selects all options = 0 points

-Example 6: Student 6 selects no options and is awarded 0 points
+- Example 6: Student 6 selects no options = 0 points

-Example 7: Student 7 selects Mumbai, Sydney and Gothenburg and is awarded 0 points
+- Example 7: Student 7 selects Milan, Barcelona and Munich = 0 points

 Multiple response question from a student's perspective